Let it rest on men like him.

 - Unflinching Walk: He took a machine gun nest that was smoking and ready to go up.
 He got out just in time, and simply walked away as the nest blew up.

-- War Is Hell: He knows exactly how horrifying and soul-crushing war often is.
+- War Is Hell: He knew exactly how horrifying and soul-crushing war often is.
 His autobiography is even titled To Hell And Back.

 - Warrior Poet: The two poems in To Hell and Back, the book, are by him but attributed to another character.
 He apparently wrote poems about the war all through his life but often destroyed or mislaid them; not very many survive.
 He would go on to co-write lyrics to a dozen or so country western songs.